luanaPortezan/project-trybewallet/README.md

-# TrybeWallet Project
+# MyWallet Project

-Welcome to the TrybeWallet Project repository!
+Welcome to the MyWallet Project repository!
 This project was developed as part of the Trybe web development course, aiming to apply the concepts learned throughout the course.

-TrybeWallet is a web application for financial control, allowing users to register and track their financial transactions.
+MyWallet is a web application for financial control, allowing users to register and track their financial transactions.
 With this application, you can add income and expense transactions, categorize them, and view a summary of your balance.

 ## Features